kongying-tavern/docs/src/en/manual/guide/auto-tracking/troubleshoot.md

 ## 6. The screenshot is normal, but the player indicator is not displayed or does not move {#issue6}

 - Please try with a resolution greater than 720p.
-- Auto HDR, some color calibration profiles, Game Filters, "eye savers", etc. can reduce tracking accuracy or prevent the auto tracker from working.
+- Auto HDR, some color calibration profiles, Game Filters, "eye savers", etc. can reduce tracking accuracy or prevent the **Position Tracker** from working.
-- Auto tracking may not work properly with an aspect ratio greater than 21:9, switch to a 16:9 resolution and restart the game, if tracking functions properly in 16:9 only, reach out in [#feedback on Discord](https://discord.gg/8wgttNDwse) with a message including "【带鱼屏适配有问题】".
+- **Position Tracker** may not work properly with an aspect ratio greater than 21:9, switch to a 16:9 resolution and restart the game, if tracking functions properly in 16:9 only, reach out in [#feedback on Discord](https://discord.gg/8wgttNDwse) with a message including "【带鱼屏适配有问题】".
 - Please reach out in [#feedback on Discord](https://discord.gg/8wgttNDwse) if the issue remains, include "【自动追踪截图正常但无法追踪】" in your message.

 ## 7. Drifting player indicator {#issue7}

-When the player indicator is at the wrong location, but moves with your in-game movement, clear the auto tracking cache from the settings and restart auto tracking to rebuild it. (see [**_Issue 3._**](#_3-receiving-c-runtime-error-or-client-crashing-after-enabling-auto-tracking))
+When the player indicator is at the wrong location, but moves with your in-game movement, clear the **Position Tracker** cache from the settings and restart **Position Tracker** to rebuild it. (see [**_Issue 3._**](#_3-receiving-c-runtime-error-or-client-crashing-after-enabling-auto-tracking))

 ## 8. Player indicator teleports or updates player movement slowly {#issue8}